scott-griffiths/bitstring/doc/fp8.rst

     This is an experimental feature and may be modified in future point releases.

 A range of formats from the Microscaling Formats (MX) Alliance are supported.
 These are part of the Open Compute Project, and will usually have an external scale factor associated with them.

+Eight-bit floats similar to the IEEE `p3binary8` and `p4binary8`  are available, though these seem rather arbitrary and ugly in places in comparison to the IEEE definitions.
+There is also a format to use for the scaling factor, an int-like format which is really a float, and some sensible six and four bit float formats.

 .. list-table::
    :header-rows: 1